 Absolutely!
 While this recipe focuses on mango sorbet, you can use the same technique with other frozen fruits such as strawberries, pineapple, or mixed berries.
 Get creative and explore various flavor combinations.

-Mango Sorbet Recipe (3 Ingredients!)
+Mango Sorbet Recipe (3-Ingredient)

 Ingredients